TGAC/RAMPART/doc/source/running.rst

 specifying which stages you wish to execute here you can run specific stage of the pipeline in isolation, or as a group.
 For example by typing: ``rampart -s MECQ,MASS job.cfg``, you instruct RAMPART to run only the MECQ and MASS stages described in the job.cfg file.
 A word of caution here, requesting stages not defined in the configuration file does not work.
-Also you must ensure that each stage has it's pre-requisites fullfilled before starting.
+Also you must ensure that each stage has it's pre-requisites fulfilled before starting.
 For example, you cannot run the AMP stage, without a selected assembly to work with.

 .. toctree::